 Don’t diss dessert.

 Chocolate cheesecake.
 Coconut creme pie.
 Carrot cake.
 Apple pie.
-The fact that all of these recipes can be made without animal products is pretty sweet.
-Making them vegan only involves simple adjustments and substitutions, which you can learn about in vegan dessert cookbooks, such as My Sweet Vegan.
+You can also find Thanksgiving cookies to buy that’s made without animal products.
+Making them vegan at home only involves simple adjustments and substitutions, which you can learn about in vegan dessert cookbooks, such as My Sweet Vegan.

 Think turkey substitutes.
 Or go wild!